Hao-Starrr/Hao-Starrr.github.io/_pages/projects.md

       <u>What's different from other candidates' projects</u>: <br>
       1. I implemented a <u>safety layer</u> to avoid collision with other vehicles and pedestrians. <br>
       2. I deployed reactive control layer to increase the car speed <u>3x faster in simple environments</u>. <br>
-      3. I improved the RRT* with bias sampling, sample rejection, graph sparsify, delay collision check and Python computation tricks to <u>decrease the runtime cost by 80%</u>. <br>
+      3. I improved the RRT* with <strong>bias sampling, sample rejection, graph sparsify, delay collision check</strong> and Python computation tricks to <u>decrease the runtime cost by 80%</u>. <br>
     </td>
   </tr>